SolidAlloy/GenericUnityObjects/README.md

 }
 ```

 Note that the `Serializable` attribute is needed for a generic class to be serialized by Unity 2020.
-It is fixed in Unity 2021, and you don't need to put `[Serializable]` above generic Unity.Objects.
+It is fixed in Unity 2021, and you don't need to put `[Serializable]` above generic UnityEngine.Objects.

 Once the script is saved, you will be able to add a generic component through the **Add Component** button: